Arts and Culture Fund

 Picture1.png

-This program provides creatives funding to help them with their own creative projects, training or ideas.
+This program provides funding for creatives to help them with their creative projects, training or ideas.

 What is the aim of this fund?